 Sometimes a plate of French fries or brownie sundae is exactly what you want.
 It may not be nutritious, but it gives you something else that you need.
-100% pure pleasure.
-That’s what elective calories should be for you.
-A real treat.
+That’s exactly what elective calories should be for you – A really satisfying and pleasurable treat.

 An easy way to eat better is to practice thoughtful eating.
 Next time someone offers you a food that is not nutritious, ask yourself these questions: